yimavxia/Minikappa/README.md

 # Minikappa
-Data and code for journal publication on "A unified understanding of minimum lattice thermal conductivity"
+Code and data for journal publication on "A unified understanding of minimum lattice thermal conductivity"